swan-cern/swan-charts/README.md

 - Extensions
 	All can be reused from current SWAN production

-Playground to test k8s deployment @CERN.
-To be better organized in the future.

 This repository serves as equivalent of `https://gitlab.cern.ch/ai/it-puppet-hostgroup-swan` in magnum k8s

 - provides configuration bound to CERN infrastructure (puppet equivalent)